 This Guided Theme Writing Activity will help them plan out their story and their theme.
 It’s no easy task to weave a theme into a story, but your students will love the challenge.
 After writing, share the stories and let class take a guess as to the theme the student author was trying to include.

-All of these fun activities for theme can be found in my Teaching Theme in Literature packet.
+All of these fun activities for theme can be found in my Teaching Theme packet.
 All five of these activities are included and ready to use.
 Not only can they be used with your initial lessons on theme, but the activities can be used again and again throughout the year as students practice identifying the theme.

-If you like these ideas for teaching theme in fourth grade, then you will also love these reading bundles filled with similar activities for other reading concepts like author’s purpose and figurative language.
+If you like these ideas for teaching theme in 4th grade, then you will also love these reading bundles filled with similar activities for other reading concepts like author’s purpose and figurative language.
 Grab these reading bundles and be prepared for all your reading instruction needs this year!

 Save these ideas for Teaching Theme in Fourth Grade!